yugr/rust-slides/plan.md

 For each link need to
   - read/watch
     * for blogposts also be sure to check comments (in blog itself and on Reddit/Hackernews), links and other Rust-performance-relevant posts on blog
+  - write short summary:
+    * what was the problem
+    * solution
+    * results
-  - write short summary: what was the problem, solution and results, whether it's relevant for us (1-2 sentences)
+    * whether it's relevant for us (1-2 sentences)
   - attribute it to one of the overheads or improvements listed above (create new entries if necessary)
-  - extract useful examples
+  - extract useful examples and conclusions
   - mark very high quality/influential posts (e.g. with useful methodology, additional suggestions, good explanation of some subject, etc.)

 Blog posts: